TuftsBCB/medford/src/library/README.md

 How to Use
 ------------------
-To use the JSON to RDF Converter, follow the steps below:
+To use the MEDFORD JSON to RDF Converter, follow the steps below:

 1. Clone the repository to your local machine.
 2. Prepare your JSON data: Create or obtain the JSON data that you want to convert to RDF.